yaelshneor/reverse-engineering-writeups/wonderland2/README.md

 ## Step 5 – Discovering the Core Transformation (XOR per DWORD)

 Inside the loop, each 4-byte block of the buffer is XORed with a fixed constant:
+On each iteration, the program takes 4 bytes from the input buffer and XORs them with the value `0x41524241`. values are stored in **little-endian** format.

 ```asm
 mov     eax, [ebp+i]